Theme parks bring millions of visitors from all over the world to California each year.

 Food poisoning occurs because food has a parasite or bacteria on it that causes illness.
 In some cases, the bacteria might be unavoidable, but most cases can be controlled through proper food handling and cooking.
 The symptoms of food poisoning are rapid nausea, cramping, vomiting, or diarrhea.
 Foodborne diseases in California are treated similarly to infectious diseases, especially if they infect many people at once.

-The list of infectious diseases in the U.S. can be found here.
 A few common ones in California include hepatitis-B, influenza, whooping cough, measles, and tuberculosis.
 The danger of spreading these diseases increases when more people are packed together.
 Amusement parks warn us about rides and heart conditions, but ignore serious biological dangers to their patrons.

 Can I File a Civil Claim Against a Theme Park?